 Prescriptive analytics is an emerging discipline and represents a more advanced use of predictive analytics.
 Prescriptive analytics goes beyond simply predicting options in the predictive model and actually suggests a range of prescribed actions and the potential outcomes of each action.
 Wu said, “Since a prescriptive model is able to predict the possible consequences based on a different choice of action, it can also recommend the best course of action for any pre-specified outcome.”

-Google’s self-driving car is an example of prescriptive analytics in action.
-The vehicle makes millions of calculations on every trip that help the car decide when and where to turn, whether to slow down or speed up, and when to change lanes — the same decisions a human driver makes behind the wheel.
+Google’s self-driving car, Waymo, is an example of prescriptive analytics in action.
+The vehicle makes millions of calculations on every trip that helps the car decide when and where to turn, whether to slow down or speed up and when to change lanes — the same decisions a human driver makes behind the wheel.

 In the energy sector, utility companies, gas producers, and pipeline companies use prescriptive analytics to identify factors affecting the price of oil and gas to get the best terms and hedge risks.

 Predictive and prescriptive analytics are co-dependent disciplines that take business intelligence to unprecedented levels.
-With both forms of analyses, business executives and leaders gain both insight and foresight.
+With both forms of analysis, business executives and leaders gain both insight and foresight.

-Learn more about earning your online Master of Business Administration from Ohio University.
+Learn more about earning an Online Master of Business Administration from Ohio University.